-Chemguard and Tyco Fire Products are named in 43 pending putative class actions in federal courts originating from 16 states and territories.
+Chemguard and Tyco Fire Products are named in 45 pending putative class actions in federal courts originating from 18 states and territories.
 All of these cases have been direct-filed in or transferred to the MDL.
+In addition, six proposed class actions were filed in Canada (British Columbia, Manitoba, Quebec and Ontario) in the past year against Tyco Fire Products and other manufacturers on behalf of various classes of members who consumed or were exposed to products or supplies that were allegedly contaminated by AFFF.